 De-identification can be done by removing or altering information that may allow an individual to be identified.

-Personal information will be used only for the purpose for which it was submitted, or for directly related purposes that could reasonably be expected, or if agreed.
+Personal information will be used and disclosed only for the purpose for which it was collected (known as the ‘primary purpose’) unless:

 Making of a record or disclosure of protected information